 - Click Install.
 All the necessary files will install and be automatically configured.
 Once complete, your DualShock 3 will now be plug-and-play, meaning you can plug it in at any time and it should work automatically.

 Something to keep in mind: Since you’re technically using the Xbox 360 drivers to interact with the PS3 controller, games will likely display an Xbox control scheme.
 So when a game wants you to “press X,” you’ll want to hit the Circle button instead.

 Step 3: Creating a Profile

 At this point, your DualShock 3 is ready to go.
-However, if you’re so inclined, you can fine tune your controller through various applications include with the ScpToolkit.
+However, if you’re so inclined, you can fine-tune your controller through various applications included with the ScpToolkit.

 Troubleshooting for Windows 10

-Sometimes Windows 10 can be picky with controllers.
-Being Microsoft’s operating system, it’s closely tied to the Xbox One and Xbox Live ecosystem — antithetical to connecting and using a Sony gaming device, especially an outdated one.
-While the ScpToolkit circumvents most of the issues users may face when using the DualShock 3 on PC, there may be errors while trying to install.
-In that case, there is a workaround to enable driver installation.
-It may also be wise to back up important files, even if the procedure isn’t necessarily dangerous.
-We will be changing Windows startup settings, after all.
+Windows 10 can be picky with controllers.
+Microsoft’s operating system is, unsurprisingly, designed to work with Xbox One accessories and the Xbox Live ecosystem: It isn’t naturally suited for a Sony device, especially an outdated one.
+While the ScpToolkit circumvents most of the issues users may face when using the DualShock 3 on their PC, there may be errors during the installation process.
+Thankfully, there is a workaround to enable driver installation, should the process not go smoothly.
+It may be wise, however, to back up important files before proceeding, even if the procedure isn’t necessarily dangerous.
+You will be changing Windows startup settings, after all.